LA/node-dev-scripts/README.md

-# bulk-transfer-repo
+# node-gh-scripts

 Easily transfer all repositories from one GitHub organization to another.

 ## Usage

 ### bulk-transfer-repo.js
-- Create .env in root folder (`bulk-transfer-repo/.env`) with the following variables:
+- Create .env in root folder (`node-gh-scripts/.env`) with the following variables:
   - ACCESS_TOKEN
     - Github personal access token.
   - OLD_ORG